petershin/liferay-learn/docs/commerce/latest/en/product-management/developer-guide/catalog-api-basics.md

    unzip liferay-q2v8.zip
    ```

-1. Catalogs are scoped to your instance.
+1. Catalogs are scoped to an instance.
 Use the cURL script to add a new catalog.
 On the command line, navigate to the `curl` folder.
 Execute the `Catalog_POST_ToInstance.sh` script.

    ```bash
    ./Catalog_POST_ToInstance.sh